 Make a journal of what you are actually learning.

-So if you are now committed to boxing resources to learn the fundamentals, it’s important to monitor what you have learnt, this will also help you know what you still need to master.
+So if you are now committed to boxing resources to learn the fundamentals, it’s important to monitor what you have learned, this will also help you know what you still need to master.
 Here is an example of all the punches you will need to learn and track how comfortable you are.
 I have created a monitoring matrix example below through a traffic lights system.

 *There are many ways to throw these punches below, this table is mainly for those who are beginners.
 But maybe if you’re more advanced you may need to improve one area.